-Prawns with ginger, lemon & garlic - delicious one pan wonder
+Prawns with ginger, lemon & garlic - one pan, single serve recipe

 So this is another true Desperado Dinner.

 Indeed I wish I could share a video of it being made.
 But alas I was home alone.

 A typical example of lack of menu planning- meaning going to the supermarket after work - then because I knew I really wanted to share meal with you - racing about like a cartoon character trying to get it cooked and photographed before the light faded.